mdolab/MACH-Aero/installInstructions/installFromScratch.rst

     $ cp config/defaults/config.LINUX_GFORTRAN.mk config/config.mk

 If you are a beginner user installing the packages on a Linux desktop, you should use the ``config.LINUX_GFORTRAN.mk`` versions of the configuration files.
-The ``config.LINUX_INTEL.mk`` versions are usually used on clusters, in conjunction with Intel compilers.
+The ``config.LINUX_INTEL.mk`` versions are usually used on HPC systems, in conjunction with Intel compilers.
 Our codes can be successfully compiled on Linux with either ``ifort`` or ``gfortran``.

 Once you have copied the config file, compile the module by running::